 by Orange County Shooting Stars, 2019-11-21T22:51:47.000-08:00November 21 2019, at 10:51 PM PST

-In closing, we want to remind you all that all of us are part of a very special community that we are very proud of and that at the end of the day we are all in this together.
-If you have any questions, please don’t hesitate to contact us.
-Stay safe, be well, and we will see you all in the Fall.
+In closing, we want to remind you all that all of us are part of a very special community (whether in person or apart) that we are very proud of and that at the end of the day we are all in this together.
+If you have any questions, or if you just want to check in and say hello. please don’t hesitate to contact us.
+Stay safe, be well, and we will see you all in 2021.
 Thanks!